 The marking is JV44, “Red 3” Captain Waldemar Wübke, May 1945.
 With the slogan written in the small character on the side of the fuselage, it is said that “Im Auftrage der Reichsbahn” written by “By the order of the National Railways” and it is ironic that there were many grounds sweeping attacks for railroad line defense.
 I wonder the ground attacks are a dangerous task.

 This is the “Red 1”.
 It is for Lieutenant Heinz “Heino” Sachenberg.
 The slogan says “Verkauf’s mei Gwand I’foahr in Himmei!”
 “Sell clothes to heaven!”
 What’s this?
 This squadron would have had to write something cool words.
 High tension without a reason just before the end of the war?

-However, there are cases some traces of super-glue remain, or the retouching of paint is too small and feel troublesome.
+However, there are cases some traces of super-glue remain.
+The retouching of paint is too small and feels troublesome.
 Even with consideration of damage risk during building, it is also an option to bond the antenna wire before painting.
 If I pass through the antenna line from the back of the canopy beforehand, it seems that the difficulty of the construction is lowered.
 Let’s try it next time.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.